The new hotel in Parioli also has a restaurant, a bar, a covered rooftop and more

 It’s certainly been a hard year for the hospitality industry, but things are starting to look up.
 The Hoxton Rome, a new hotel and open house, will inaugurate its facilities on May 10 in Parioli.
 The choice of location is strategic and in line with the Hoxton brand: rather than in the very city center bursting with tourists, the new hotel has found its home near many other attractions like Villa Borghese, Villa Ada, MACRO and Quartiere Coppedè.
 In fact, the Hoxton philosophy is to have their guests mingle with locals rather than other tourists to have a unique stay.

 The Hoxton Rome has been designed in collaboration with English studio Fettle Design from a building originally from the 1970s.
-The hotel is so much more than a place to spend nights in: guests are invited to linger in the open-space lobby with its vintage seats placed around a fireplace and to enjoy the farm-to-table selection of food at their restaurant.
-The hotel also has a covered rooftop and a café/bar, “Cugino”, in collaboration with the Roman restaurant/bakery Marigold.
+The hotel is so much more than a place to spend nights in: guests are invited to linger in the open-space lobby with its vintage seats placed around a fireplace and to enjoy the farm-to-table selection of food at their restaurant Elio.
+The hotel also has a café/bar, “Cugino”, perfect for those hunting for a difference from the traditional Italian fare.

 There are 192 hotel rooms.
 Their design was inspired by some of the greatest Italian films of all time, in celebration of Rome.
 In a daring and eclectic mix of different woods and colors, each room has been carefully designed and decorated with lively furniture and artworks.